LevelUpMarketers/trying-to-adult-rva-2025/docs/TicketAttendees.md

 both issues the refund and removes the attendee from the event while increasing the available ticket count.
 The second option refunds the amount but leaves the attendee registered.
 For cases where no refund is needed, a **Cancel Attendance (No Refund)** button simply frees the ticket and removes the attendee.
+Any refund or cancellation also reduces the member's purchase tally so they can buy additional tickets up to the limit.
 If the transaction has not yet settled, the plugin now checks the transaction status and automatically voids the original charge.
 Leaving the **Refund $** field blank refunds the full amount paid for that attendee only, not the entire transaction.